SlazengerV100/Devastation/project_management/meeting_notes/Meeting Notes_1_15.7.24.md

 - Project Planning and Risk Management.
 Draft a project timeline, considering other commitments and course workloads.
 This could invlove creating a gantt chart.

--Collaboration and Communication Plan.
+- Collaboration and Communication Plan.
 Choose a collaboration methodology (e.g., SCRUM, Agile, Waterfall) and set up communication channels (e.g., Slack, email, weekly meetings).

-- Discuss what we want from ENGR301/SWEN326 we want to implement into this project (pre-commit, project plans, use of issues and milestones, requirement gathering process)
+- Discuss what from ENGR301/SWEN326 we want to implement into this project (pre-commit, project plans, use of issues and milestones, requirement gathering process etc)

 ## Discussion Points
 1. **[Agenda item 1]:**